yash-tatvic/amplitude-dev-center/docs/experiment/sdks/ios-sdk.md

     **Supported Versions**

+    All generally available versions of the next-generation [Amplitude Analytics Swift](../../data/sdks/ios-swift/index.md) SDK support this integration.

     | Analytics SDK Version | Experiment SDK Version |
     | --- | --- |
     | `8.8.0+` | `1.6.0+` |

-???segment "Segment Integration"
+???segment "Segment Integration (click to open)"

-    Experiment's integration with Segment Analytics is still a manual implementation at this point.
-Copy the exposure tracking provider implementation into your app code base and initialize the Experiment SDK with the provider instances in the configuration.
+    Experiment's integration with Segment Analytics must be configured manually.
+The Experiment SDK must then be configured on initialization with an instance of the the exposure tracking provider.
+Make sure this happens _after_ the analytics SDK has been loaded an initialized.

     ```swift title="SegmentExposureTrackingProvider"
     class SegmentExposureTrackingProvider : ExposureTrackingProvider {